Proper hinge technique will enable you to deadlift more loads, develop powerful hamstrings, and stay injury-free.

 One way to help prevent lower back pain is to strengthen your back.

-Previous research indicated that eight weeks of deadlifts as a rehabilitation exercise decreased pain intensity, primarily for individuals with better lumbar spine endurance pre-training .
+Previous research published in PubMed indicated that eight weeks of deadlifts as a rehabilitation exercise decreased pain intensity, primarily for individuals with better lumbar spine endurance pre-training .

 2. Increased Strength and Muscle Mass

-If you want to strengthen and build muscle along your posterior chain, it is best to incorporate hip hinge exercises in your workout routine.
+If you want to strengthen and build muscle along your posterior chain, it is best to incorporate hip hinge exercises into your workout routine.

 As mentioned above, hip hinge movements will help you add muscle to your back, hamstrings, and glutes.